Programs : Brochure

 |Priority Application Deadline||January 31, 2018|

-Copenhagen Classroom is an intensive four-week course.
-Students need to be prepared for and able to participate in long days, both in the classroom and outside in the city, including daily walking.
+None.
+Copenhagen Classroom is an intensive four week course.
+Students need to be able to handle long days, both in the classroom and outside in the city.
 Students are encouraged to bike around Copenhagen and experience the bicycle culture of city.
-There is no language pre-requisite, but students must enroll in either a beginning, intermediate, or advanced-level Danish language course, taught onsite.

 Learning goals include: